tomohiko-ito-10antz/api-regression-detector/README.md

 # api-regression-detector

 The api-regression-detector is a collection of command-line tools intended to be used for API regression testing.
-It provides functionalities to initialize tables in a database, perform API call (sending requests and receiving responses), dump modified tables in the database, and compare expected results in the JSON format.
+It provides functionalities to initialize tables in a database, perform API calls (sending requests and receiving responses), dump modified tables in the database, and compare expected results in the JSON format.

 Table of contents:
 1. [Install](#install)